nlsantos/brig/README.md

 ## What works

-Keep in mind that `brig` is still very much pre-alpha software at this point.
+Keep in mind that `brig` is still very much alpha software at this point.
 While as of [38d4ae1](https://github.com/nlsantos/brig/commit/38d4ae10557422c37af349c9df3b460c343d487c), `brig` is being developed inside a devcontainer ran by itself, it's still missing support for a lot of fields.

 That said, here's a list of what `brig` can do:

 - [x] Automatically finding `devcontainer.json` files as per the spec
   - [x] Supports specifying a path for a `devcontainer.json` through a command-line parameter, if your config doesn't conform to the usual naming
+- [x] Specifying the socket address to use to connect to the container daemon, in case `brig` can't find it automatically
 - [x] Validation of the target `devcontainer.json` file against the official spec
 - [x] Building an image based on the `dockerFile` field, targeting the value of the `context` field
 - [x] Creating a container based on the image it builds